Learn something new every day More Info... by email

 Similar situations can be seen with foreclosures.
 When foreclosed property is sold, a lender releases interest in the property with a bargain and sale deed.
 The property may have also been used to secure other loans, though, and there is a possibility that someone else or another bank has an interest in the property.
 This can be especially common with properties involved in refinancing transactions where the previous lien was not released.

-Buying property with a bargain and sale deed is not necessarily a bad idea, but it is advisable to take some precautions.
+Buying property with this type of deed is not necessarily a bad idea, but it is advisable to take some precautions.
 If possible, a title search should be conducted to look for any clouds on the title and to see how difficult it would be to release them.
 The seller will not take responsibility for addressing other interests in the property, making it important for buyers to do their research ahead of time.
 The property should also be thoroughly inspected like any real estate purchase for physical problems, and it can be advisable to confirm the boundaries of the property with a surveyor.

 In cases where property with a bargain and sale deed is purchased and defects with the title are uncovered after the fact, it is not possible to get a refund from the seller.
 If the seller knew about these defects and didn't discuss them, this may be grounds for a suit, depending on the law and the circumstances of the sale.